 6. Extra Credit: Squat, Stand, or Sit on the Floor

 The truth is, how we sit, stand, and squat (or not squat) all affects our foot function.
-If you sit the majority of your day it will inhibit your movement, so trying to add a variety of poses to your life.
+If you sit the majority of your day in one position it will inhibit your movement, so try to add a variety of poses to your life.
 Stand often, sit on the floor instead of in a chair, and squat regularly to keep all your parts limber!

 If a part of your body is weak, you strengthen it.
 Feet are just as adaptable to exercise as any other part of your body, and you CAN change them.
 So add a few foot exercises into your life and see what a strong foundation can do for you.
 Add in barefoot shoes for when you need them, and you are well on your way to happy feet!

 Like Video?
 Watch me do the exercises here.